openaps/docs/docs/docs/Build Your Rig/pi-install.md

 `cd && ~/src/oref0/bin/oref0-setup.sh`

 Answer all the setup questions.
 A successful setup script will finish asking you if you want to setup cron.
 Say yes to those two questions.
 Finally, you'll see a message about Reboot required.
 Go ahead and reboot the rig.
+You've finished the loop installation.
+Login to the rig again, and then **make sure to [Watch the pump loop](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#step-5-watch-your-pump-loop-log)**

 !["install piBakery"](../Images/build-your-rig/pi-loop-install.png)